-Top Five Worst original Star Trek episodes of all time
+The Top Five Worst Star Trek: TOS episodes of all time

 "During the entire shooting of that episode, I was embarrassed - a feeling that overcame me many times during the final season of Star Trek."